 - The Walloon region (French speaking) is situated in the south of Belgium; Liège and Charleroi are its major cities.

-Belgium is at the very top of the European hit parade when it comes to the best locations for industry and logistics.
+Belgium is at the very top of the European hit parade when it comes to the best locations for R&D, industry and logistics.
 It has a modern, private-enterprise economy that has capitalised on its central geographic location, highly developed transport network, diversified industrial and commercial base, and its highly educated inhabitants.

 As home to a number of EU institutions, Belgium is where all important European political decisions are made and is, accordingly, host to international organisations like NATO, the European Defence Agency (EDA), the European Environmental Bureau (EEB), and the World Customs Organisation (WCO).
 Owing to its central location, Belgium has become a melting pot of different cultures and economic and technological activities.